dragonflyoss/Dragonfly/docs/cli_reference/dfget.md

                               in this way, different but actually the same URLs can reuse the same downloading task --header strings        http header, eg: --header='Accept: *' --header='Host: abc' -h, --help                  help for dfget
-  -i, --identifier string     The usage of identifier is making different downloading tasks generate different downloading task IDs even if they have the same URLs. conflict with --md5.
+  -i, --identifier string     the usage of identifier is making different downloading tasks generate different downloading task IDs even if they have the same URLs. conflict with --md5.
       --insecure              identify whether supernode should skip secure verify when interact with the source.
-      --ip string             IP address that server will listen on -s, --locallimit rate       network bandwidth rate limit for single download task, in format of G(B)/g/M(B)/m/K(B)/k/B, pure number will also be parsed as Byte (default 20MB)
+      --ip string             IP address that server will listen on -s, --locallimit rate       network bandwidth rate limit for single download task, in format of G(B)/g/M(B)/m/K(B)/k/B, pure number will also be parsed as Byte (default 0B)
   -m, --md5 string            md5 value input from user for the requested downloading file to enhance security
-      --minrate rate          minimal network bandwidth rate for downloading a file, in format of G(B)/g/M(B)/m/K(B)/k/B, pure number will also be parsed as Byte (default 64KB)
+      --minrate rate          minimal network bandwidth rate for downloading a file, in format of G(B)/g/M(B)/m/K(B)/k/B, pure number will also be parsed as Byte (default 0B)
   -n, --node strings          specify the addresses(host:port) of supernodes
-      --notbs                 disable back source downloading for requested file when p2p fails to download it -o, --output string         Destination path which is used to store the requested downloading file.
+      --notbs                 disable back source downloading for requested file when p2p fails to download it -o, --output string         destination path which is used to store the requested downloading file.
 It must contain detailed directory and specific filename, for example, '/tmp/file.mp4'
   -p, --pattern string        download pattern, must be p2p/cdn/source, cdn and source do not support flag --totallimit (default "p2p")
-      --port int              port number that server will listen on -b, --showbar               show progress bar, it is conflict with '--console' -e, --timeout duration      Timeout set for file downloading task.
+      --port int              port number that server will listen on -b, --showbar               show progress bar, it is conflict with '--console' -e, --timeout duration      timeout set for file downloading task.
 If dfget has not finished downloading all pieces of file before --timeout, the dfget will throw an error and exit
       --totallimit rate       network bandwidth rate limit for the whole host, in format of G(B)/g/M(B)/m/K(B)/k/B, pure number will also be parsed as Byte (default 0B)
   -u, --url string            URL of user requested downloading file(only HTTP/HTTPs supported)
       --verbose               be verbose